 Ideas, naturally, do not "float freely" (Risse-Kappen 1994).
 They need to be carried by agents.
 But even where agents are treated as carriers of ideas, the connection between ideas and collective action remains unclear.
-The missing link is discourse not as representation but as interaction, and the ways in which ideas conveyed through discursive argumentation lead to action.
+The missing link is discourse not as representation but as interaction, and the ways in which ideas are conveyed through discursive argumentation lead to action.
 But discourse also cannot be considered on its own, since it requires agents who articulate and communicate their ideas through discourse in exchanges that may involve discussion, deliberation, negotiation, and contestation.
 These agents can be defined as sentient (thinking and speaking) beings who generate and deliberate about ideas through discursive interactions that lead to collective action.

 Focusing on sentient agents is important, because it emphasizes the fact that "who is speaking to whom about what where and why," or the interactive practices of discourse, makes a difference.
-Importantly, it is not just that agents are thinking beings who have ideas and arguments but that they are also speaking beings who share their ideas through discursive interactions that can lead to collective action.
-What makes agents sentient is that they are possessed not only of what I call their "background ideational abilities," which underpin their ability to make sense of as well as act within a given meaning context, that is, in terms of the ideational rules or rationality of that setting.
-It is that they also have "foreground discursive abilities" that enable them to communicate, argue, and deliberate about taking action collectively to change their institutions (see Schmidt 2008:314-16).
-This means that institutions are socially constructed.
-What ensures that we don't end up in complete relativism as a result of agents' background and foreground abilities to (re)construct their institutional structures has to do with the fact that there are differences in kinds of knowledge--on a continuum from more universal to more culturally bound--and certainty--on a continuum from more certain because based on agents' experiences in the world to less so because based in agents' pictures of the world (Schmidt 2008:318-19).
+It is not just that agents are thinking beings who have ideas and arguments but that they are also speaking beings who share their ideas through discursive interactions that can lead to collective action.
+What makes agents sentient is that they are possessed not only of "background ideational abilities," which underpin their ability to make sense of as well as act within a given meaning context, that is, in terms of the ideational rules or rationality of that setting.
+It is that they also have "foreground discursive abilities" that enable them to communicate, argue, and deliberate about taking action collectively to change their institutions (see Schmidt 2008: 314-16; 2012, 92-95).